AdultLink/RadialProgressBar/README.md

 This shader allows you to create shiny looking radial progress bars that can be used to display information like character HP, loading status, matchmaking rating progress, car speed, etc. The possibilities are endless.

-THe shader can be edited through [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor) and contributions to the project are always welcome!
+The shader can be edited through [Amplify Shader Editor](http://amplify.pt/unity/amplify-shader-editor) and contributions to the project are always welcome!

 ---